-The performance of this characteristic was measured with the indicator "Limiting investments in material violators of internationally recognized standards, for example: OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and UN Global Compact".
+The performance of this characteristic was measured with the indicator 'Limiting investments in material violators of internationally recognized standards, for example: OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and UN Global Compact'.

-3. Screening carbon intensity
+3. Screening carbon footprint

-The Fund/Sub-Fund applied screening regarding the carbon intensity of investee companies.
-In line with the ambition of the Fund/Sub-Fund the average weighted carbon intensity score of the Fund/Sub-Fund was lower than the respective benchmark of investment funds.
+The Fund/Sub-Fund applied screening regarding the carbon footprint of investee companies.
+In line with the ambition of the Fund/Sub-Fund the carbon footprint of the Fund/Sub-Fund was better than the carbon footprint of the Benchmark.

-The performance of this characteristic was measured with the indicator "Average weighted carbon intensity score".
+The performance of this characteristic was measured with the indicator -Average weighted carbon footprint score-